Who We Are

 The purpose of the Western Massachusetts Master Gardener Association is to provide means by which graduates of the Master Gardener Program may:

 - share their knowledge and expertise and offer help and assistance to the public.

-- extend their knowledge of and interests in gardening and related topics through seminars, lectures, field trips, and other similar activities.
+- extend their knowledge of and interests in sustainable gardening and related topics through seminars, lectures, field trips, and other similar activities.

 - train future Master Gardeners.

 In 1979 the University of Massachusetts Amherst began a program to ‘recruit and educate volunteers in home horticulture’ in order to assist Extension agents.
 These volunteers were called Extension Gardeners and by 1986, Ron Kujawski, the Hampden County Extension agent for the University of Massachusetts Cooperative extension, had expanded the program into all four counties of Western Mass with over 100 volunteers.
 They were now called ‘Master Gardeners’.